joshbegley/nyt-latest/README.md

 `Rusia necesita muchos soldados.
 Muchos africanos necesitan trabajo.`\
 https://www.nytimes.com/es/2026/05/05/espanol/mundo/africanos-guerra-rusia.html

-**Cruise Ship Struck by Hantavirus Remains at Sea**\
+**Cruise Ship Struck by Hantavirus Is to Head to Canary Islands, W.H.O.
+Says**\
-`Passengers on the MV Hondius have not received permission from the authorities in Cape Verde, in the Atlantic Ocean, to disembark.
-Three people have died and at least three others were ill.`\
+`Spain said it would decide on a port of call only after disease experts inspected the vessel.
+The World Health Organization said human-to-human transmission may have played a role in the outbreak.`\
 https://www.nytimes.com/2026/05/05/world/africa/cruise-ship-hantavirus-cape-verde-hondius.html

 **Connections Companion No. 1,060**\